Skip to main content

 Troubleshooting

 master key reads “unreadable, re-enter runtime keys”.
 The boot sentinel did not decrypt, which means the master key changed, was lost, or CLAWBOO_SECRETS_MASTER_KEY now differs from what encrypted the vault.
-Stored runtime provider keys cannot be decrypted; re-enter them in the Runtimes panel (see Connecting runtimes), or reset ~/.clawboo for a clean start.
+Stored runtime provider keys cannot be decrypted; re-enter them from Settings, then the Runtimes panel (see Connecting runtimes), or reset ~/.clawboo for a clean start.
 This check degrades; the server keeps running.

 OpenClaw Gateway shows degraded but everything else works.
 The Gateway is optional.
 When it is unreachable, Clawboo serves the last-synced agents from SQLite; this is a degraded check, never fatal.
 If you run native-first (no Gateway), this check is skipped entirely.